nurSaadat/100DaysOfCode/README.md

 **Thoughts:** I really struggle with dynamic programming.
 But solving more problems will help me to get better at it.
 It was interesting to understand that most of the time the brute-force solution to dynamic programming questions is recursion.
 Refreshed how to calculate space and time complexity, but still struggling.
 I may take an algo online course, it will help me to solve problems with more confidence.

+### Day 2: March 26, 2020
+**Today's Progress:** Solved 2 more LeetCode problems.
+Practiced Min heap problems.
+**Thoughts:** Min heap is a really useful data structure.
+I learned how to create and use it in Python.
+Also I have started my Codecademy computer science path.
+I hope it will help me to get a better grasp on data structures and algorithms.

 <!-- but, overall, I feel like I am slowly getting better at it.
 Canvas is still new for me, but I managed to figure out some basic functionality.
 **Link(s) to work:** [Calculator App](http://www.example.com/)
 ### Day 1: June 27, Monday